ai-codespark/codewiki/api/README.md

 1. **`generator.json`**: Configuration for text generation models
    - Located in `api/config/` by default
-   - Defines available model providers (Google, OpenAI, OpenRouter, AWS Bedrock, Ollama)
+   - Defines available model providers (Google, OpenAI, OpenRouter, LiteLLM, AWS Bedrock, Ollama)
    - Specifies default and available models for each provider
    - Contains model-specific parameters like temperature and top_p